reduxjs/redux-toolkit/docs/usage/usage-guide.md

 ### Considerations for Using `createReducer`

-While the Redux Starter Kit `createReducer` function can be really helpful, keep in mind that:
+While the Redux Toolkit `createReducer` function can be really helpful, keep in mind that:

 - The "mutative" code only works correctly inside of our `createReducer` function
 - Immer won't let you mix "mutating" the draft state and also returning a new state value